A Handy How-To Guide for Dosing CBD Oil For Cats

 HOW DOES CBD OIL FOR CATS WORK?

 Cats have an endocannabinoid system, too.
 So it’s hardly a stretch to think that CBD can help them with things like anxiety, stress, inflammation, and pain in the same way we’re finding out it helps the rest of us.
-And we do see and hear lots of anecdotal evidence to back up the idea—from stories about unpettable cats turning in snugglebugs to reports of arthritic felines getting their mojo back.
+And we do see and hear lots of anecdotal evidence to back up the idea about hemp oil for cats —from stories about unpettable cats turning in snugglebugs to reports of arthritic felines getting their mojo back.

 WHAT ARE THE BENEFITS OF CBD OIL FOR CATS?